Skyscanner/backpack-react-native/CONTRIBUTING.md

 ##### APK signing

 For members of Backpack we have a keystore tied to our Google Maps API key in LastPass.
 Retrieve this key and place it in `android/backpack.keystore`.
 For contributors who are not members of Backpack nothing needs to be done, but Google Maps will not work.
-If you need Google Maps to work you'll need to supply your own Google Maps Api Key and possible keystore.
+If you need Google Maps to work you'll need to supply your own Google Maps API Key and possible keystore.

 ### Run the development environment